 JS: I think I understand the question, but you may well be a lot smarter than me.
-I think I get this, and look you’ve set up a lot of moving pieces.
+I think I get this, and look, you’ve set up a lot of moving pieces.
 One is the audience or the public and what they think and what they don’t think, and it implies a demand on them that they do.
 But these are demands that are not necessarily necessary to make, and in fact we don’t live by those demands.
 We live by other demands, which is their attention and their time and their money.
 And increasingly again, the unit, the monetary unit that drives the entire industry, you have to understand cinema economically is basically a loss-leader advertisement for what it really is, which is a television programme.
 Movies are…you don’t make money.
 Even if you make $100million on a Hollywood movie at the box office you’re still down, you don’t make money, the cost of marketing and the take from the theatres.
 So we’ve been making TV for a long time.
 We call it cinema because that’s a great marketing ploy.
 And cinema also has inflected in it this sense that you were talking about of the investment of self.
 And so now there is a breaking up of the unit, and so people are supposedly consuming particles of it, and in fact the economy is driving them in that space.
 We think that the consumer, the audience member is like, ‘I want it now, here, on this, blah blah blah.’
 But in fact what’s happening is it’s the advertisers and the ISP’s and the media companies that are trying to grab attention at any cost, in any way possible, and when you have that attention you have the opportunity for them to collect pay now or do this or whatever and get the advertising.
 So it’s really about attentions and attention economy, which is funny because of course it requires a complete lack of attention.
 But you just, again, press the cat video.
 So frankly all those things get mixed up and you find this locus of how to fit them together, which is this idea of the individual who invests his or herself into the process and the product.
 Recall, however, that Locke at the very beginning of this process understood value as created when a human being mixed his or her labour – it was always his – in something material.
 There was a mixture of human volition and stuff, that’s where the foundations of capitalism come from.

 JB: Thank you.